mia-platform/documentation/docs/marketplace/add_to_marketplace/manage_marketplace_items.md

 :::tip

-It is suggested to always download the Marketplace Item just before updating it to be sure to get the latest version.
+It is suggested to always download the Marketplace Item just before updating it to be sure to work on the latest version.

 :::